 - sesame seeds

-Place the flour, yeast, salt, sugar and milk powder in the bowl of a stand mixer fitted with the dough hook, lightly stir together and make a well in the centre.
-Add the egg, milk and tangzhong to the well and mix on a low speed until it comes together into a dough.
+- Place the flour, yeast, salt, sugar and milk powder in the bowl of a stand mixer fitted with the dough hook, lightly stir together and make a well in the centre.
+Add the egg (or aquafaba/milk), milk and tangzhong to the well and mix on a low speed until it comes together into a dough.

-Meanwhile, preheat the oven to 200C/400F/gas mark 6.
-Brush the risen buns with the beaten egg and sprinkle with sesame seeds.
-Bake for about 20 minutes until deep golden, the internal temperature should reach 94C.
+- Meanwhile, preheat the oven to 200C/400F/gas mark 6.
+Brush the risen buns with the beaten egg (or non-dairy milk) and sprinkle with sesame seeds.
+Bake for about 20 minutes until deep golden, the internal temperature should reach 90°C.